NatiSayada/k3s-proxmox-terraform-ansible/README.md

 ### terraform setup

-our terraform file also creates a dynamic host file for ansible, so we need to create the files first
+our terraform file also creates a dynamic host file for Ansible, so we need to create the files first

 ```bash
 cp -R inventory/sample inventory/my-cluster